Forensic Scientist

 I have not because I am not trained in facial construction.
 We did have a case in which we had a reconstruction done on a skull which helped identify the person.
 As for the casket, I don't see why not, depending upon the skill of the wax worker.

-Asked by Diamond about 9 years ago
+Asked by danielle over 9 years ago

 Can u prove the difference betwwen pubic hair and chaset hair or facial hair